awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 ## Viewing Chef resource compliance details<a name="state-manager-chef-compliance"></a>

-Systems Manager captures compliance information about Chef\-managed resources in the Amazon Simple Storage Service \(Amazon S3\) **Compliance report bucket** value that you specified when you ran the `AWS-ApplyChefRecipes` document\.
+Systems Manager captures compliance information about Chef\-managed resources in the Amazon S3 **Compliance report bucket** value that you specified when you ran the `AWS-ApplyChefRecipes` document\.
 Searching for information about Chef resource failures in an S3 bucket can be time consuming\.
 Instead, you can view this information on the Systems Manager **Compliance** page\.

 A Systems Manager Compliance scan collects information about resources on your managed nodes that were created or checked in the most recent Chef run\.
 The resources can include files, directories, `systemd` services, `yum` packages, templated files, `gem` packages, and dependent cookbooks, among others\.